 The global target aligns with the development of mapping and consolidation of data for easy reference, transparency and data sharing here in Howe Sound.
 The David Suzuki Foundation's Conservation map and the Marine Reference Guide have been developed as important tools for planning.

-The Province of British Columbia has recently committed to develop a new coastal marine strategy – in cooperation with the federal government, Indigenous peoples, and coastal communities – to provide a blueprint for future stewardship, economic resilience and management of our coastal waters.
+The Province of British Columbia has released the BC Coastal Marine Strategy – in cooperation with the federal government, Indigenous peoples, and coastal communities – that provides a blueprint for stewardship, economic resilience and management of our coastal waters.

 What more can we be doing or are we on track?
 We want to hear from you.